The Success of Maria from Guatemala

-Maria said that her success is due to a mother that taught her the skill of weaving and Mentors Guatemala that believed in her dreams.
-“Mentors Guatemala extended a loving hand and provided the financial support I needed.
+Maria said that her success is due to a mother that taught her the skill of weaving and Mentors International in Guatemala that believed in her dreams.
+“Mentors International extended a loving hand and provided the financial support I needed.
 I am very grateful for their help,” Maria says with enthusiasm.

 In a small village in Chimaltenango, Guatemala lived a young girl named Maria.
 Maria’s mother was very proficient at the art of weaving and taught Maria how to weave belts and huipils (traditional garment worn by indigenous women).
 As a young girl and growing into her teenaged years, Maria did not give any importance to the skill of weaving she learned.